US STOCKS-Wall Street climbs on mega mergers, vaccine hopes | Business

 "Markets are becoming increasingly comfortable with the notion that we may be moving towards a safe and effective vaccine, perhaps as early as the end of 2020, but at least into early 2021," said Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey.
 Later this week, investors will focus on the Federal Reserve's last policy meeting before the Nov.
 3 U.S. presidential elections.

+Immunomedics Inc's shares more than doubled on Gilead Sciences Inc's $21 billion buyout deal, which is a steep premium to the biotech company's closing price on Friday.
+Gilead gained 3.0%.
+Seattle Genetics gained 13% after Merck & Co Inc said it would buy $1 billion worth of equity stake in to co-develop and sell the smaller drugmaker's cancer therapy.

-Gilead Sciences Inc slipped 3.9% as it said would acquire biotech company Immunomedics Inc for $21 billion, a move that will strengthen its cancer portfolio by gaining access to a promising drug.
-Advancing issues outnumbered decliners by a 4.36-to-1 ratio on the NYSE and by a 3.61-to-1 ratio on the Nasdaq.
+Immunomedics and Seattle Genetics pushed the Nasdaq biotech index up over 5%.
+Advancing issues outnumbered decliners by a 4.90-to-1 ratio on the NYSE and by a 3.75-to-1 ratio on the Nasdaq.

 ALSO READ